-Of the approximately 16750-176 species of mosquitoes that exist in the United States51, three genera, Aedes, Culex, and Anopheles, are considered medically important.
+Of the approximately 167-176 species of mosquitoes that exist in the United States, three genera, Aedes, Culex, and Anopheles, are considered medically important.
 These pests can be divided into two categories; nuisance species and vector species.
 Most mosquitoes are simply nuisance species.
 They may bite voraciously or be present in large numbers, but carry a low risk of transmitting a disease.
 Species that fall under the vector category, however, should be taken more seriously for their ability to transmit diseases to humans and animals.

 Adults are the most commonly encountered life stage of a mosquito.
 They are delicate, have two wings that are covered in small scales, long legs, and long mouthparts.
 Females differ from males in that their mouthparts are adapted for piercing the skin for a blood meal, while male's mouthparts are evolved for sucking plant juices.
-Almost all female mosquitoes require a blood meal for added nutrients, which allows them to reproduce.
-Males do not require a blood meal, and do not bite52.
+Almost all female mosquitoes require a blood meal, and do not bite.

 Depending on the species, females may lay eggs singly, or in batches of eggs called rafts.
 Mosquitoes undergo complete metamorphosis.
-The egg develops into larvae, also known as a wriggler53, which is characterized by their worm-like appearance.
+The egg develops into larvae, also known as a wriggler, which is characterized by their worm-like appearance.
 Most larvae feed on organic material, but a few are predaceous.
-They have special brush-like features around their mouths that they use to strain and filter out small particles of plant and animal material54.
-After several molts, larvae develop into pupae, also known as tumblers55, which are characterized by their comma-shaped body.
+They have special brush-like features around their mouths that they use to strain and filter out small particles of plant and animal material.
+After several molts, larvae develop into pupae, also known as tumblers, which are characterized by their comma-shaped body.
 Pupae do not feed, but are active and present at the water surface.
 It is important to distinguish between the life stages in order to determine the best means of control.

-Male mosquitoes typically begin to fly over a swarming arena prior to females joining them56.
-When the females emerge, the adults will quickly mate, after which the female appears to be unresponsive to males' attempts to mate56.
-Most mosquitoes feed at dawn and dusk, and spend the day resting57.
+Male mosquitoes typically begin to fly over a swarming arena prior to females joining them.
+When the females emerge, the adults will quickly mate, after which the female appears to be unresponsive to males' attempts to mate.
+Most mosquitoes feed at dawn and dusk, and spend the day resting.
 The blood meal females seek is integral because it is in this time that she can acquire and transmit microorganisms to her host.
 Most viruses that people become infected with do not drastically affect their health.
 However, even when symptoms do not exist or are mild, secondary infections, allergic reactions, pain, irritation, redness, and itching may occur.
 Mosquitoes can breed and develop any time from spring to fall, with populations being highest in summer and early fall.
 Depending on the species, temperature, and rainfall, there can be multiple generations per year.